Aşk Laftan Anlamaz: Plot

 Murat becomes jealous when Emre, a contractor to Sarte, flirts with Hayat and the company suffers.
 Murat and Hayat fall more in love and friction in their relationship increases at the same time.
 Derya disapproves of Doruk's relationship with Asli.
 She is also always worried that Doruk will not get his rightful share in Sarte.
 However, Doruk does not let her influence him against his brother.

 Murat's mom returns with nurse Hazal in a series of events.
 Hayat realizes that their relationship is not working and decides to get divorced after Murat misbehaves with her.
 When his mother is hospitalized from an accident, Murat contemplates Hayat's desire to separate and realizes that he has to fight for her.
 Kerem and Ipek reunite.
 Murat tries to mend his relationship with Hayat, but she spurns his efforts being very hurt.
 Emre sends an unusual message to Hayat confessing his love Murat is angry on Hayat and he leaves her saying the marriage is over.
 But then Murat returns to save Hayat from a fire, saying that he cannot live without her.
 Emre and Derya together plot to separate Hayat and Murat in order to destroy Murat.

 Hayat and Murat get married again in front of her brother according to all rituals and go on their honeymoon.
+On the first night, Hayat and Murat have a very passionate sex.
 Nejat sells his shares of Sarte to Emre.
 Emre interrupts the honeymoon when he reveals to Hayat that Murat is not a Sarsilmaz.

 Later Hazal kills Murat's mom in a revengeful act.
 Murat is angry with Hayat on finding a gift box in their room from Emre which Derya had kept there.
 He believes Hayat is lying to him again due to her suspicious behavior during the honeymoon as well.
 Emre, on the other hand black-mails Hayat to tell the truth to Murat or start working with Emre.
 Hayat is so distraught that she tries to kill herself in Emre's office.
 This shakes Emre who changes his mind.
 He decides to return his shares and tells Derya to end all scheming and plotting.
 Then he calls Hayat for a last meeting to return the shares which ends up in their accident with Murat's car because Derya had goons tamper with Emre's brakes to kill him.
 Emre has some serious injuries in the accident and goes into a coma.
 Seeing this Derya gets a chance and explains everything to Murat without proving herself guilty.